gtauzin/kedro-dagster/README.md

 - **Join the discussion:** [Kedro Slack](https://slack.kedro.org/)
 - **Contributing Guide:** [CONTRIBUTING.md](https://github.com/gtauzin/kedro-dagster/blob/main/CONTRIBUTING.md)

-If you are interested in becoming a maintainer or taking a more active role, please reach out on the [Kedro Slack](https://slack.kedro.org/).
+If you are interested in becoming a maintainer or taking a more active role, please reach out to Guillaume Tauzin on the [Kedro Slack](https://slack.kedro.org/).

 ## Where can I learn more?